Park hours: 5:00am-midnight

 Constructed in 2012, Harper's Playground is the result of a public-private partnership between PP&R and the Goldberg family.
 It is named after their daughter, Harper, whose enjoyment of this neighborhood park inspired them to spearhead a community fundraising effort to build a universally accessible playground.
 It is the first of its kind in the Portland area.

 The thoughtful design allows people of all ages and abilities to easily play together.
-It also provides a gathering space where neighbors and families can meet and make new friends.
-Features include an elevated sand table with a water pump, a xylophone, climbing walls for ages 2-5 and a separate wall for 5-12 year olds, and a pair of universally-accessible adaptive swings.
+It also provides adult and children a gathering space where neighbors and families can meet and make new friends.
+Features include an elevated sand table with a water pump, a xylophone, climbing walls of different challenge levels, accessible hill with slide and climbing net, oodle swing, omni-spin, universally-accessible adaptive swings seats along with standard and infant swing seats, and new sea turtle bronze sculptures by artist Peter Helzer.